nstrlabs/plugins/README.md

 * We used -trimpath file to build the plugins and plugin users, engine and api, had to be launched with the same flag.
 This requires better understanding of this feature and how (whether) impacts our purposes.
-* An preliminary conclusion indicates that in our ultimate use case, where users will be implementing their on features, users should be providing the source code so that it can be built using the proper versions of language and libraries.
+* A preliminary conclusion indicates that in our ultimate use case, where users will be implementing their on features, users should be providing the source code so that it can be built using the proper versions of language and libraries.